NowickiLukasz/premium-cocktails-ci-pp5/TESTING.md

 - The user will be able to fill out a card details section &check;
 - The card details input will validate if the card number is not correct &check;
 - If a user has no profile details saved yet, the user may choose to save the shipping details as their profile details &check;
-- The user may complete a purchase
+- The user may complete a purchase &check;
 - The user will be prompted with a loading screen when payment is processing &check;
 - Once the payment is processed, the user will be shown a confirmation page &check;
 - The user will be sent an email with their confirmation details. &check;